spoo503/100-days-of-python-Learning./README.md

 int= often called integers.

-float=decimal form.
+float= decimal form.

-Boolean=whichgives output as True or False.
+Boolean=which gives output as True or False.

-char -single characters like a,b,x.
+char =single characters like a,b,x.

-String-group of letters.
+String =group of characters.